iuni-cadre/AlphaDemo/_episodes/03-visualization.md

 ---

 > ## Getting Started
->
+> Start your Jupyter Lab environment
 > To get the input files in the right path, run the "demo02_data_package" from the CADRE Marketplace.
 {: .prereq}